The History of Chilifest

 Chilifest, Inc. is extremely grateful to everyone who has attended and to all those who have played an important role in the success of this event.

-Expect GREATNESS with Chilifest 2013 as we celebrate 22 years of Texas country.
-We look forward to giving back to our community who has given us so much.
+We have big things planned with Chilifest 2014 and are expecting huge turnouts as we celebrate 23 years of great music.
+We look forward to giving back to the community who has made Chilifest what it has become today.